lino-framework/lino/docs/dev/layouts.rst

 .. class:: FormLayout

-    A Layout description for the main panel of a DetailWindow or InsertWindow.
+    A Layout description for a Detail Window or an Insert Window.

+    Lino instantiates this for every
+    :attr:`detail_layout <dd.Actor.detail_layout>`
+    and for every
+    :attr:`insert_layout <dd.Actor.insert_layout>`.

 .. class:: ListLayout

-    A Layout description for the columns of a :class:`Table`.
+    A layout for describing the columns of a table.

-    Lino will automatically create an instance of this from :attr:`dd.Table.column_names`.
+    Lino automatically creates one instance of this for every table using the string specified in that table's :attr:`column_names
+    <dd.AbstractTable.column_names>` attribute.

 .. class:: ParamsLayout

     A Layout description for a table parameter panel.

+    Lino instantiates this for every actor with :attr:`parameters <dd.Actor.parameters>`,
+    based on that actor's
+    :attr:`params_layout <dd.Actor.params_layout>`.

 .. class:: ActionParamsLayout

+   A Layout description for an action parameter panel.

+   Lino instantiates this for every :attr:`params_layout
+   <dd.Action.params_layout>` of a custom action.

    A subclass of :class:`ParamsLayout`.

-   A Layout description for an action parameter panel.